 Density of water

 For most purposes, it's enough to know that the density of water is 1000 kg/m3.
 However, as with almost all materials, its density changes with temperature.
 However, we have a slight, but a super important anomaly when it comes to water.
-While the general rule is that as temperature goes up, the density lowers, water behaves differently in the range between 0°C and 4°C.
+While the general rule is that as temperature goes up, the density lowers, water behaves differently between 0 °C and 4 °C.

 If you cool water from room temperature, it becomes increasingly dense.
-However, at approximately 4°C degrees, water reaches its maximum density.
+However, at approximately 4 °C degrees, water reaches its maximum density.
 How's this important?
-It makes it much harder for lakes to freeze in the winter.
-Since the water at 4°C is the heaviest, it falls to the bottom of the lake.
+It makes it much harder for lakes to freeze completely in the winter.
+Since the water at 4 °C is the heaviest, it falls to the bottom of the lake.
 The colder water stays at the surface and turns to ice.
 This phenomenon, coupled with a low thermal conductivity of ice, helps the bottom of the lake stay unfrozen, so that fish can survive.
+It is this same principle that scientists think helped life get started on Earth.
+If water froze from the bottom up, then life never would have gotten the chance.

 There are also other aspects which affects water's density.
 It changes slightly whether it is tap, fresh or salt water.
-Everything inside a body of water affects its density.
+Every dissolved particle inside a body of water affects its density.